Use this mortgage calculator to determine your monthly payment

-This is where a mortgage calculator can add more insight to the process of purchasing a home: by allowing you to focus on different payment scenarios.
+This is where a mortgage calculator can add more insight into the process of purchasing a home: by allowing you to focus on different payment scenarios.

 This is how you can reduce your monthly payment: